Prevention of knee osteoarthritis and hip osteoarthritis - what can be done?

 Can knee or hip osteoarthritis really be prevented?

-Not always completely – but very often delay or significantly slow down.
-Prevention reduces the risk, delays the onset and reduces the severity of symptoms.
+Not always completely – but very often postpone or significantly slow down.
+Prevention reduces the risk, delays the onset and reduces the severity of the symptoms.

 At what age should one start with osteoarthritis prevention?

 As early as possible – ideally long before the first pain.
-But even at an advanced age, prevention still brings measurable benefits.
+However, even in older age prevention still offers measurable benefits.

 Isn't sport dangerous with an osteoarthritis risk?

 No. Targeted, joint-friendly movement protects the joints.
-More dangerous is a lack of movement or permanent overload without compensation.
+The danger is rather lack of movement or chronic overload without compensation.

 Is walking alone enough for prevention?

-Walking is a very good basis.
-Prevention is optimal through the combination of walking, strength training and everyday movement
+Walking is a very good foundation.
+Prevention is optimal through the combination of walking, strength training and everyday movement.

 What role does body weight really play?

-A very significant one.
-Every kilogram less clearly reduces joint stress – especially in the knee.
-Even moderate weight reduction has noticeable effects.
+A very large one.
+Each kilogram less reduces joint load significantly – especially in the knee.
+Already moderate weight reduction has noticeable effects.

 Are dietary supplements useful?

-They can support, but do not replace exercise, muscle strength, and a joint-friendly daily routine.
+You can support, but not replace any movement, muscle, or joint‑friendly everyday life.
 Expectations should remain realistic.

 When should one consult a doctor for initial complaints?